 That first one million dollars, raised mostly from coins, was donated to the Free Care Fund at Pittsburgh Children's Hospital and children's medical services at Westmoreland Regional Hospital in Greensburg by the Overly family.

 The Story Continues at a Crossroads...

 Not long after the 1983-84 holiday season Harry Overly suffered a heart attack.
 It was a long recuperation and doctors advised Harry to take a year off from the light display.
 Christmas didn't quite seem the same at the Overly home.
 The following year doctors were still encouraging Harry to take it easy, and he agreed that putting up the display by himself would be a daunting task, but he found he wasn't alone.
 Countless friends, neighbors and beneficiaries of his donations said, "Let us find a way to help."
 They didn't want to see the magical display end, and then realized it had become too much for one man and his family.
 That fall, school groups, business associates, individuals, friends and neighbors volunteered to set up the lights.

-From that point on, Harry realized that the display had a life of its own and the potential to grow even larger and raise even more money for children.
-The twinkling lights and the promise of donations for children's charities had captured the hearts and imagination of hundreds of people who were willing to commit their own time to make it survive and grow.
+From that point on, Harry realized that the display had a life of its own and the potential to grow even larger as a place to create holiday family memories and to continue to help children in need.
+The twinkling lights and the promise of donations to help children had captured the hearts and imagination of hundreds of people who were willing to commit their own time to make it survive and grow.